Graber Olive House

-The Graber Olive House in Ontario, California, is original site of the longest operating olive packing business in the United States.
-The family home, in which the product, designated as Graber Olives, was developed, now is designated as historic and the original farm is designated as a historic site.
+The Graber Olive House in Ontario, California, is the original site of the longest operating olive packing business in the United States.
+The family home, in which the product, designated as Graber Olives, was developed, was designated as historic, and the original farm is designated as a historic site.
 The business was founded in 1894, two years after Clifford C. Graber and his brother, Charles, arrived from Clay City, Indiana.

 History

 Acquiring property in Ontario, 19-year-old Clifford ("Cliff") Graber began growing citrus on his newly acquired acreage.
 Delighting in the taste of the locally grown olives cured by neighboring ranchers, however, he planted olive trees and started curing his own.
 His olives proved so popular that he soon launched a small-scale business.
 In 1894, two years after planting his olive trees, Graber began selling vat-cured olives.

 He married Georgia Belle Noe in 1905.
 She participated in the business and sold fresh olives right out of the vats used to hold the olives after they had been picked.

 By 1910, Graber had developed a rope-propelled apparatus for grading olives by size.
 At the same time, he began canning them.
 A decade later, expanding his operations, he planted his trademark Manzanilla olive trees in Hemet.
 In 1934, Graber enlarged his cannery on the Ontario site.
 Nine years later, their sons, Robert and William, took over the business, although Cliff remained active until his death in 1955 at age 83.

 By 1963, Robert ("Bob") Graber, who was born in the family home on the Graber Olives property in Ontario, had become sole proprietor of the business.
 Bob Graber and his wife, Betty, continued to work in the family business along with their son, Cliff, now residing in the family home.
 At that time, Bob Graber moved the growing operation to 75 acres of olive groves in the San Joaquin Valley, near Porterville, where it remains.

 From Porterville the harvested olives are trucked to Ontario during the harvest season, lasting about two months each fall, for canning.

+In 2020 the Graber Olive House property was declared a historic district by the City of Ontario.